10 Top-Rated Attractions & Things to Do in Grand Rapids, MN

 Minnesota's State Highway 38, better known as the Edge of the Wilderness Scenic Byway, begins in Grand Rapids and is a portal into the Northwoods of Minnesota.
 The scenic byway stretches for 47 miles north to the city of Effie and passes by literally thousands of lakes.
 Also lining the route are a variety of forests lined with black spruce, birch, and white cedar trees.

-For those looking to add a little culture to their wilderness experience, the historic Joyce Estate can be accessed via Highway 38, providing a guided opportunity to experience the highlife of the roaring 1920s.
+For those looking to add a little culture to their wilderness experience, the historic Joyce Estate is accessible via Highway 38, providing a guided opportunity to experience the high life of the roaring 1920s.

 The average speed limit is 40 miles per hour on the scenic byway, allowing a leisurely pace for sightseeing behind the windshield.
 Visitors can experience the entire byway with a day trip from Grand Rapids.